simarbhatt/Portfolio_Projects/Bellabeat_CaseStudy/README.md

 2.  **Insufficient data**
     - The time period for data collection was relatively short (only 31 days).
 A longer collection time would have been beneficial to avoid a potential sampling bias.
 This data is most likely not enough to make conclusions on fitness trends, and is therefore, not enough to drive business decisions.
 3. **Incomplete data**
-    - **Inconsistent no. of users**: Likely reason for the inconsistent no. of users is the varient of Fitbit used.
+    - **Inconsistent no. of users**: Likely reason for the inconsistent no. of users is the variant of Fitbit used.
 Not all variants of device collect heartrate and sleep data.
 (As shown in the code and output below)
     - **Inconsistency in data tracker for hours per day**: User data for few hours of the day are missing.
 Reasons for these could be that some users might not have been wearing or reporting their tracking information every day, implying their watches may have been off for some time (like for charging!).
     - It was hard to normalize the data because of the lack of information about fitness values calculations and also due to the fact that, fitness devices assumed the baseline values like Calories and Sedentary Minutes even when not in use.
 Therefore, the analysis was performed on raw data.
 <!--